elastic/integrations/packages/sentinel_one_cloud_funnel/docs/README.md

 - SentinelOne Cloud Funnel sends logs to the following destination: `s1/ > cloud_funnel/ > yyyy/ > mm/ > dd/ > account_id={account_id}`.

 - You must have SentinelOne Admin Account Credentials along with the Login URL.

+- When using the GCS input, if you are using JSON Credentials inline, then you must specify the entire JSON object within single quotes i.e `'{GCS_CREDS_JSON_OBJECT}'`

 ### To collect data from AWS SQS, follow the below steps: